RichCini/LomasBoards/README.md

 is misdrawn on the original schematic.
 A regular tantalum fits fine in this space.
 The original board uses a 10v tantalum.

-### Status - version 1.0-003 Prototype
-The schematics have been drawn and the board plotted, and the PALs decoded and tested.
-A prototype run was ordered but the board is borked.
-The base PLCC footprint is wrong -- the 80186 (and 80286) use a non-standard pinning even though they use the PLCC68 package.
-So, I found a compatible footprint for the next run.